packagex-io/react-native-vision-sdk/README.md

 ### Mode Details

-barCode - Detects barcodes only in this mode. qrCode - Detects qr codes only in this mode. barCodeOrQrCode - Detects both qr and bar codes in this mode. ocr - Use this mode to capture photos for later user in OCR API call. photo - You can capture simple photos.
+barCode - Detects barcode only in this mode. qrCode - Detects qrcode only in this mode. barCodeOrQrCode - Detects both qr and bar codes in this mode. ocr - Use this mode to capture photos for later use in OCR API call. photo - You can capture simple photos.

 ### The Response Object